ungarj/mapchete/README.rst

             return mp.clip(hillshade, land_file.read())

-You can then interactively inspect the process output direcly on a map in a browser (go to ``localhost:5000``):
+You can then interactively inspect the process output directly on a map in a browser (go to ``localhost:5000``):

 .. code-block:: shell